AdobeDocs/analytics.en/help/analyze/report-builder/report-buider-overview.md

  >[!NOTE]
  >
- >This documentation is for Report Builder for Customer Journey Analytics.
+ >This documentation is for Report Builder for Adobe Analytics.
 For information about Report Builder for Analytics on Windows, see [Report Builder for Adobe Analytics](https://experienceleague.adobe.com/docs/analytics/analyze/report-builder/home.html).

- You can download Report Builder for Customer Journey Analytics from the [Microsoft Store](https://www.microsoft.com/en-us/store/apps/windows).
+ You can download Report Builder for Adobe Analytics from the [Microsoft Store](https://www.microsoft.com/en-us/store/apps/windows).